packetfairy/dns_udns/README.txt

 Next, edit plugins/dns_udns.py, defining your UDNS portal username and password on lines 10 and 11.
+Alternatively, you could define username and password in a credentials file and then load that file, but I just didn't care enough, and wanted it to be able to operate without manual intervention.

 Now you can invoke certbot using `-a dns_udns`